 No matter how much you steer a client toward staying invested within their comfort zone so they can meet their long-term goals, people have a natural inclination for that “grass is greener” mentality.
 They watch the news.
 They talk to their neighbor.
 They know how the market is performing, and from there, it’s an easy jump to that age-old question: “Why is the market beating my portfolio?"

 With Stress Tests, you can answer that question and seamlessly depict the effects of different market scenarios on a client's portfolio with the click of a button.
-To get started, navigate to a client portfolio and click on the Stress Tests tab found at the top of the portfolio, directly under the client header.
+To get started, navigate to a client portfolio and click on the Stress Tests tab found on the right panel.

 Note: Riskalyze Stress Tests use past market conditions as examples of the scenarios clients ask about most.
 Stress tests aren't simply a rear view mirror or historical snapshot though.
 For each scenario, Stress Tests depict how a portfolio would likely perform, in the future, if a similar market period were experienced.